-The CLAS project provides all of the above services of POARP as well as representing victims of domestic violence, in collateral, primarily family-law related issues, as time and resources allow.
-These collateral issues include advocacy (sometimes out of court) and representation in divorce and custody proceedings, landlord/tenant matters, replevin cases, and criminal accompaniments.
+The CLAS project provides all the above services of POARP as well as representing victims of domestic violence, in collateral, primarily family-law related issues, as time and resources allow.
+These collateral issues include advocacy (sometimes out of court) and representation in divorce and custody proceedings, landlord/tenant matters, replevin cases. criminal and accompaniments.
 Representation includes the full array of legal services, including discovery, depositions, retention of experts, when necessary, settlement negotiations, and litigation.
-By retaining the attorney-client relationship after the protective order hearing for collateral issues, CLAS is able to provide client-centered and culturally sensitive services and to prevent the retraumatization of clients who would otherwise be forced to relive and retell their stories to new attorneys, or more often, cannot find representation at all for these on-going issues.
+By retaining the attorney-client relationship after the protective order hearing for collateral issues.
+CLAS can provide client-centered and culturally sensitive services and to prevent the retraumatization of clients who would otherwise be forced to relive and retell their stories to new attorneys, or more often, cannot find representation at all for these on-going issues.